 . . . with Europe, where new churches are being built to welcome faith communities, renewed after years of persecution.

-Your prayers and material support will help the Pontifical Mission Society for the Propagation of the Faith, the Holy Father’s chief missionary arm, to provide resources to Missionaries who proclaim the Gospel and offer help to our brothers and sisters throughout 1,111 mission dioceses.
-As I have said, “We should always put our money where our heart is . . . we should be very generous so that our missionaries will be supported not only by our prayer but also have concrete help.”
+Your prayers and material support will help the Pontifical Mission Societies, the Holy Father’s chief missionary arm, to provide resources to Missionaries who proclaim the Gospel and offer help to our brothers and sisters throughout 1,111 Mission dioceses, at the present time.

 “Jesus said to Saint Peter, ‘Upon this rock, I will build my Church.’ and I’m thinking that is also addressed to me when I came to Mongolia,” expressed Most Reverend Wens, a Missionary who is now Bishop, of Mongolia, the youngest Catholic Church in the World.